nelsoniu/vaccine_accessibility/data/data_source.md

 1. The list of vaccination sites from Government of Canada: [Link](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/vaccines/how-vaccinated.html#a1).

-2. The list of pharmacy https://www.ab.bluecross.ca/news/covid-immunization-program-listing.php
+2. The list of pharmacies in Alberta: [Link](https://www.ab.bluecross.ca/news/covid-immunization-program-listing.php).

+3. The list of pharmacis in Ontario: [Link](https://covid-19.ontario.ca/vaccine-locations).

 ### 8. France